|

 Ariobarzanes II Philopator 62-54 BCE

-Ariobar zanes III Eusebes Philoromaios 52-42
+Ariobar zanes III Eusebes Philoromaios 52-42 BCE

 Ariarathes X 42-36 BCE